ZieFoo/Pothole-Detecting-Web/README.md

 To ensure that python3.py works, make sure the folder contains appv2.py, best.onnx, and the templates folder which consists of indexv2.html, viewerv2.html and pothole_mapv2.html.

-To ensure that all the python libraries are install.
-Create a virtual enivornment with the pyhton version being 3.10.19 and then run this code in the terminal
+To ensure that all required Python libraries are installed, create a virtual environment using Python version 3.10.19.
+After activating it, run the following command:

 ```bash
 pip install -r requirements.txt